renoki-co/echo-server/README.md

 ## Docker Images

 Automatically, after each release, a Docker tag is created with an image that holds the app code.
-[Read on how to use it with Docker](docs/DOCKER.md)
+[Read about versions & usage on DockerHub](https://hub.docker.com/r/renokico/echo-server).

 ## 🤝 Contributing